Operating the server

 Stop does a graceful shutdown where no new analysis report processing can start, but the tasks in progress are allowed to finish.
 The time a stop will take depends on the processing time of the tasks in progress.
 Use force stop for a hard stop.

 On a Unix system using SystemD, you can install SonarQube as a service.
 You cannot run SonarQube as root in Unix systems.
-Ideally, you will created a new account dedicated to the purpose of running SonarQube.
+Ideally, you will have created a new account dedicated to the purpose of running SonarQube.
 Let's suppose:

 - The user used to start the service is